THANK YOU FOR YOUR REQUEST

 After spending 10 years as a horse breeder he decided to open a studio in 1987, focusing on interior architecture and furniture design.
 His first project to win acclaim was the refurbishment of the Hotel Montalembert in Paris in 1988.

-According to Didier Gomez, he practices an art dedicated to well-being.
-Through his agency DGID, the designer has completed some of the most iconic projects all over the world, including the Café Roset in Moscow, La Coupole restaurant in the Printemps store in Paris, the Asia Lounge restaurant in Almaty and the Méridien Montparnasse in Paris, and Joël Robuchon’s Yoshi restaurant in Monaco.
+According to Didier Gomez, he practices an art design dedicated to well-being.
+Through his agency DGID, the designer has completed some of the most iconic projects all over the world, including the Café Roset in Moscow, La Coupole restaurant in the Printemps store in Paris, the Asia Lounge restaurant in Almaty and the Méridien Montparnasse in Paris and Joël Robuchon’s Yoshi restaurant in Monaco.

-For his designs, Catroux also uses nothing but the best materials.
-Marbles, fine woods, and opulent upholstery are part of his definition of luxury.
-From his experiences during his several trips around the world, the designer uses inspiration.
-His passion for art is also an input.
+For his designs, Catroux also uses nothing but the best materials: marbles, fine woods, and opulent upholstery are part of his definition of luxury.
+From his experiences during his several trips around the world, the designer uses inspiration and passion for art as an input.